 - Where a business changes its accounting date, ceases operations or commences business, it creates an abnormal basis period.
 An abnormal basis period is when the basis period is greater than or less than 12 months.
 The effect is an overlap and gaps in basis period which further creates double taxation and other tax issues.
-Proposed changes to the commencement and cessation rules will eliminate overlaps and gaps to remove double taxation, issue of capital allowance and other tax issues.
+Furthermore, the proposed changes to the commencement and cessation rules will eliminate overlaps and gaps, double taxation, capital allowance and other tax issues.

 - Where a company applies the minimum tax and dividend tax rules, a taxable loss may result in a tax payable position.
 Minimum tax and dividend tax rules have been modified in the Finance Bill.
 The minimum tax is 0.5% of turnover except for companies with an annual turnover that is below NGN25 million.
-Excess dividend tax will apply to distributed profits that have not been taxed; except for profits exempt from tax and franked investment income.
+Excess dividend tax will apply to profits available for distribution that have not been taxed.
+This is except for profits exempt from tax and franked investment income.

 - Insurance companies can carry forward tax losses for an indefinite period rather than the 4-year restriction.
 Also, insurance companies can deduct reserve for unexpired risks on a time-sharing basis.
-Minimum tax provisions for insurance has been removed.
+Revised minimum tax provisions for insurance companies.

-- Micro and small businesses with an annual turnover below NGN 25 million will be exempt from CIT.
+- Micro and small businesses with an annual turnover below NGN 25 million are exempt from CIT.